This article will help you:

 - Employment Credit Checks do not display individual account numbers of loans or revolving credit cards

-- Employment Credit Checks do not affect a person's credit score (neither a hard nor soft hit), as they are not seen as an inquiry by a financial institution to establish an account
+- Employment Credit Checks are soft hits, and do not affect a person's credit score as they are not seen as an inquiry by a financial institution to establish an account

 Credentialing for Employment Credit Checks